When AWGN-based Denoiser Meets Real Noises: Introduction

 \section{Introduction}

-Image denoising is a fundamental task in image processing and computer vision that has been extensively explored in the past several decades for a couple of downstream applications\cite{wang2018video, wang2019gif2video,zhou2018survey}.
-Traditional methods including the ones based on image filtering \cite{dabov2008image}, low rank approximation \cite{gu2014weighted,xu2017multi,yair2018multi}, sparse coding \cite{elad2006image,dong2013nonlocally,xu2018trilateral}, and image prior\cite{ulyanov2017deep,zoran2011learning,xu2018external} have achieved satisfactory results on synthetic noise such as Additive White Gaussian Noise (AWGN).
-Recently, deep CNN has been applied to this task, and discriminative-learning-based methods such as DnCNN\cite{zhang2017beyond} outperform most traditional methods on AWGN denoising.
+As a fundamental task in image processing and computer vision, image denoising has been extensively explored in the past several decades even for downstream applications~\cite{zhou2018survey,wang2019video}.
+Traditional methods including the ones based on image filtering ~~\cite{dabov2008image}, low rank approximation ~\cite{gu2014weighted,xu2017multi,yair2018multi}, sparse coding ~\cite{elad2006image}, and image prior~\cite{ulyanov2017deep} have achieved satisfactory results on synthetic noise such as Additive White Gaussian Noise (AWGN).
+Recently, deep CNN has been applied to this task, and discriminative-learning-based methods such as DnCNN~\cite{zhang2017beyond} outperform most traditional methods on AWGN denoising.

-Unfortunately, while these learning-based methods work well on the same type of synthetic noise that they are trained on, their performance degrades rapidly on real images, showing poor generalization ability in real world applications.
+Unfortunately, while these learning-based methods work well on the same type of synthetic noise that they were trained on, their performance degrades rapidly on real images, showing poor generalization ability in real world applications.
 This indicates that these data-driven denoising models are highly domain-specific and non-flexible to transfer to other noise types beyond AWGN.
-To improve model flexibility, the recently-proposed FFDNet\cite{zhang2018ffdnet} trains a conditional non-blind denoiser with a manually adjusted noise-level map.
+To improve model flexibility, the recently-proposed FFDNet~\cite{zhang2018ffdnet} trains a conditional non-blind denoiser with a manually adjusted noise-level map.
 By giving high-valued uniform maps to FFDNet, only over-smoothed results can be obtained in real image denoising.
-Therefore, blind denoising on real images is still very challenging due to the lack of accurate real noise distribution modeling.
+Therefore, blind denoising of real images is still very challenging due to the lack of accurate modeling of real noise distribution.
 These unknown real-world noises are much more complex than pixel-independent AWGN.
-They are spatial-variant, spatially-correlated, signal-dependent, and even device-dependent.
+They can be spatially-variant, spatially-correlated, signal-dependent, and even device-dependent.